mbuczko/revolt/README.md

  :revolt.plugin/watch {:excluded-paths ["src/clj" "resources"]
                        :on-change {:revolt.task/sass "glob:assets/styles/*.scss"}}}
 ```
-After activation plugins usually stay in a separate thread until deactivation phase which happens when JVM shuts down, ie. when plugin running in a main thread
+Right after activation plugins usually stay in a separate thread until deactivation phase hits them in a back which happens on JVM shutdown, triggered for example when plugin
-(like `rebel` or `nrepl`) gets interrupted.
+running in a main thread (like `rebel`) gets interrupted.

 Plugins love to delegate their job down to someone else, as all those bad guys do.
 In our cruel world these are _tasks_ who handle most of ungrateful work on behalf of Master Plugins.
 As an example: `watch` plugin observes changes in a filesytem and calls a `sass` task when *.scss file is altered.
-Or sneaky `figwheel` plugin delegates its job to `cljs` task when
-some clojurescript source changes.
-Sometimes, just like in a `figwheel` example task _has_ to be explicitly configured to have plugin working, in other words task becomes a plugin's
+Sometimes, task _has_ to be explicitly configured to have plugin
-dependency and you will see a lot of cry and complain when such a dependency is not configured correctly.
+working, in other words task becomes a plugin's dependency and you will see a lot of cry and complain when such a dependency is not configured correctly.

 Ok, but how to specify which plugins do we want to activate?
 This is where `clj` tool from Cognitect comes onto scene, but more on that a bit later...